Contact Us

 • Mi Esperanza Course: Sewing and the Mi Esperanza maquila

-It is good to know that the products I make are sold in the states, which means we are growing rapidly as an organization, and my effort is not in vain.
+It is good to know that the products I make are sold in the United States, which means we are growing rapidly as an organization, and my effort is not in vain.
 That is the reason I try to do better every day.
 I have also had the opportunity to participate in Mi Esperanza's micro-loan program.

 I am thankful to God for being part of Mi Esperanza project and I ask God everyday to give me the wisdom to be better.
 May God bless this organization to continue helping women help themselves.